 We may disclose the personal information to other third parties as follows:

-All the personal information collected about you by us or on our behalf may be transferred to countries outside the European Economic Area (EEA).
-By way of example, this may happen where any of our group companies are located in a country outside of the EEA or if any of our servers or those of our third party service providers are from time to time located in a country outside of the EEA.
+All the personal information collected about you by us or on our behalf may be transferred to countries outside the United Kingdom (UK) European Economic Area (EEA).
+By way of example, this may happen where any of our suppliers are located in a country outside of the UK and EEA or if any of our servers or those of our third party service providers are from time to time located in a country outside of the EEA.
 These countries may not have similar data protection laws to the UK and so they may not protect the use of your personal information to the same extent.
-The non-EEA countries to which we transfer your personal information are listed in the table in Disclosure and sharing of your personal information by us.

-If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
+If we transfer your information outside of the UK and EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
 These steps include imposing contractual obligations on the recipients of your personal information or ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection.
-For example, those of our third party service providers who receive your personal information in the USA may subscribe to the “EU-US Privacy Shield” framework.
-Where they do not, we ensure that we impose contractual obligations on them that are broadly equivalent as required by UK data protection law.
-Please contact us using the details at the end of this policy for more information about the protections that we put in place and to obtain a copy of the relevant documents.
+Please contact us using the details at the end of this policy for more information about the protections that we put in place.

-If you use our services whilst you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.
+If you use our services whilst you are outside the UK and EEA, your information may be transferred outside the UK and EEA in order to provide you with those services.

 We take the security of your personal information seriously and use a variety of measures based on good industry practice to keep it secure.
 Nonetheless, transmissions over the internet and to our Site may not be completely secure, so please exercise caution.
 When accessing links to other websites, their privacy policies, not ours, will apply to your personal information.